 In the previous section, we reduced the problem of proving lower bounds for the mod counting principles to that of proving lower bounds for the Tseitin graph tautologies.
 The reason this is progress is that the Tseitin graph tautologies are expressed as a system of polynomials of a very simple form: each polynomial is a binomial, the difference of two terms (i.e., the weighted sum of two monomials with coefficients over the field.)
-(This fact was earlier used by Grigoriev [8] in giving lower bounds for Nullstellensatz.)
-A binomial $a_1m_1 - a_2m_2$ can be viewed as the equation between two terms, $a_1m_1 = a_2m_2$.
+(This fact was earlier used by Grigoriev [5] in giving lower bounds for Nullstellensatz.)
+A binomial $a_1m_1 - a_2m_2$ can be viewed as the equation between two terms, $a_1m_1 = a_2m_2$ .
 Intuitively, an algebraic proof for a binomial system should be expressible as a sequence of such equations.
+In the final paper, we shall formalize this intuition by giving a formal definition of the Laurent proof system on such equations, and showing equivalence to PC for binomial systems.
+However, we will only present the consequences of this characterization that we need for the lower bound in this version.

-We next recall a general characterization of things provable in PC from [7], and then will show that this characterization can be refined for binomial systems.
+We use a general characterization of things provable in PC, and then show that this characterization can be refined for binomial systems.
+This characterization is from [4].

 Definition.
-A degree d pseudo-ideal I is a vector space of degree at most d polynomials so that if $p \in I$ and p has degree $\leq d - 1$, then $xp \in I$ for every variable x.
+A degree d pseudo-ideal I is a vector space of degree at most d polynomials so that if $p \in I$ and p has degree $\leq d - 1$ , then $xp \in I$ for every variable x.

-Theorem 3 [7] Let P be a system of polynomials, and let $I_d(P)$ be the set of all polynomials q that have a degree d PC proof from P. Then $I_d(P)$ is a d-pseudo-ideal, and for any d-pseudo-ideal I containing P, $I_d(P) \subseteq I$.
+Theorem 3 [4] Let P be a system of polynomials, and let $I_d(P)$ be the set of all polynomials q that have a degree d PC proof from P. Then $I_d(P)$ is a d-pseudo-ideal, and for any d-pseudo-ideal I containing P, $I_d(P) \subseteq I$ .